gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -01 to -02 ## {#sec-01-02}

+* Editorial fixes.

+* Changed: "listener" to "responder"; "pure listener" to "monitor".

+* Challenge-response for proof-of-possession of signature keys (Section 4).

+* Extended 'key_info' parameter, now including also parameters of the countersignature key (Section 4.1).

+* Code 4.00 (Bad request), in responses to joining nodes providing an invalid public key (Section 4.3).

+* Clarifications on provisioning and checking of public keys (Sections 4.6 and 6).

+* Extended discussion on group rekeying and possible different approaches (Section 7).

+* Extended security considerations: proof-of-possession of signature keys; collision of OSCORE Group Identifiers (Section 8).

 ## Version -00 to -01 ## {#sec-00-01}

 * Changed name of 'req_aud' to 'audience' in the Authorization Request (Section 3.1).